Our Story

 It's been a big change for us and it felt scary at times to disrupt a successful business in the way that we have.
 I know now that it was the right thing to do, but there have been some sleepless nights along the way.

-As I write this in spring '24 I'm delighted to say that the Club is now one of the fastest growing supply chain businesses in the US.
+As I write this in spring '24 I'm delighted to say that the supply chain Clubs are now some of the fastest growing supply chain businesses in the US.
 We're moving faster and have the confidence to invest in new ideas, new technology and new offices to bring the team together and create space for the brilliant new people that are joining us to write our next chapter.

 That should get us one step closer to our next big goal of transferring $1bn of risk for our members and the feeling that we're living up to the trust placed on us by our members.